 - Start Neat again, and it should create a new database.

 - Press Windows Key + R and type %appdata%.
 Press Enter or click OK.

-- Locate Skype folder and rename it to Skype_old.
+- Locate the Skype folder and rename it to Skype_old.

-- Press Windows Key + R once again.
-This time type %temp%\skype and press Enter or click OK.
+- Press Windows Key + R, type %temp%skype and press Enter or click OK.

 - Locate the DbTemp folder and delete it.